 Third-party collaboration agreements typically allow the third party to terminate the agreement (or a specific program within an agreement) by providing notice.
-For example in January 2019, Sandoz notified us that they were terminating our agreement with respect to POSIMIR.
-In this case, the product rights revert to us.
+Termination can result from failure of the collaboration to achieve anticipated milestones, for changes in strategy of the other party or for other reasons.
+For example, in January 2019, Sandoz notified us that they were terminating our agreement with respect to POSIMIR, and in March 2019, Cassava Sciences notified us that they were terminating our agreement with respect to REMOXY ER.
+In these cases, the product rights revert to us.
 If there have been payments under such agreements that are being recognized over time, termination of such agreements (or programs) can lead to a near-term increase in our reported revenues resulting from the immediate recognition of the balance of such payments.
 Termination deprives us of potential future economic benefits under such agreements, and may make it more difficult to enter into agreements with other third parties for use of the assets that were subject to the terminated agreement.
-Termination of our agreements with Pain Therapeutics, Santen or Orient Pharma could have similar effects.
+Termination of our agreements with Gilead, Santen or Orient Pharma could have similar negative effects.

-Our revenues depend on collaboration agreements with other companies.
+A significant component of our revenues depend on collaboration agreements with other companies.
 If we are unable to enter into new agreements or meet our obligations or manage our relationships with our collaborators under these agreements our revenues may decrease.
 Acquisitions of our collaborators can be disruptive